MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 PowerShell 7 installs to a new directory and runs side-by-side with Windows PowerShell 5.1.
 For PowerShell Core 6.x, PowerShell 7 is an in-place upgrade that removes PowerShell Core 6.x.

-- Windows PowerShell 5.1 : `C:\Windows\System32\WindowsPowerShell\v1.0` will add
-`%programfiles%\PowerShell\7`
+- PowerShell 7 is installed to `%programfiles%\PowerShell\7`
+- The `%programfiles%\PowerShell\7` folder is added to `$env:PATH`

-PowerShell 7 will upgrade previous versions of PowerShell Core 6.x:
+The PowerShell 7 installer packages upgrade previous versions of PowerShell Core 6.x:

 - PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` is replaced by `%programfiles%\PowerShell\7`
-- Linux: `/opt/microsoft/powershell/6` is replaced by
+- Linux: `/opt/microsoft/powershell/6` is replaced by `/opt/microsoft/powershell/7`
-`/opt/microsoft/powershell/7`
-- macOS: `/usr/local/microsoft/powershell/6` is replaced by
+- macOS: `/usr/local/microsoft/powershell/6` is replaced by `/usr/local/microsoft/powershell/7`
-`/usr/local/microsoft/powershell/7`

 > [!NOTE]
 > In Windows PowerShell, the executable to launch PowerShell is named `powershell.exe`.
 In version 6